 A setter in college, Carney attended Kellogg Community College (1973-74) before transferring to Ball State University (1976).
 He earned a bachelor's degree in physical education from BSU in 1978.

-Russ and his wife Sherry have a daughter, Jessica, 22, and a son, Branden, 19, who is a sophomore on the MSU hockey team, and reside in Battle Creek, Mich.
+Russ and his wife Sherry have a daughter, Jessica, 24, and a son, Branden, 22.
+The family resides in Battle Creek, Mich.